Meet Rich Cavallaro - overseeing U.S. infrastructure construction

 Rich Cavallaro has been with Skanska for 21 years and active in the business for 34 years.
 After serving for three years as a member of Skanska’s Senior Executive Team responsible for overseeing global operations, he has chosen to return to his role as President and CEO of Skanska USA Civil.

 “If I can make it there, I’ll make it anywhere, it’s up to you, New York, New York.”
 If Frank Sinatra was right, the future is all bright for Rich Cavallaro.
 A New Yorker by birth and by education, he has contributed to some of the most important structures and infrastructure in the city that never sleeps.

-Rich has been with Skanska for 19 years – that entire time with Skanska USA Civil, and for the last six years as that unit’s President.
+Rich has been with Skanska for 21 years – most of that entire time with Skanska USA Civil, and for six years as that unit’s President.
 He can pride himself on such landmark projects as JFK airport’s AirTrain, Oculus at the World Trade Center, as well as the rehabilitation of such great bridges as the Manhattan and the Brooklyn.
 And when New Yorkers turn the taps or flip the switches, the unit has built several of the plants that deliver power and water.

 More than three decades of experience

 After earning his engineering degree from City College of New York City in 1986, he started his career working for the Port Authority of New York and New Jersey, and later with a New York construction company.
 All in all, it amounts to 32 years in the business

 In the U.S., Skanska is growing at a good pace.
 And among those who follow Skanska, there are great expectations for continued growth in the U.S. market: What is required to succeed?